‘ILLAH – عِلّة

-As a Sharî’ah term: The underlying cause or element (ratio legislation) on which a new ruling is based by making parallel to an established ruling through qiyas (analogy).
+As a Sharî’ah term: The order of Allah, which is the real cause for the existence of a law.
+The underlying cause or element (ratio legislation) on which a new ruling is based by making parallel to an established ruling through qiyas (analogy).

 Since causes are extremely ordinary and impotent and the effects attributed to them are extremely valuable and full of art, this dismisses causes.
 The purposes and benefits of effects also eliminate ignorant and lifeless causes being intermediaries and hand them over to a Sâni’, Who is Hakîm.